OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | timestamp | 64 bit integer | `CLEARANCEINFORMATION` | yes | `Array` |

 **key**
 This record contains a unique key as a reference to a clearance step.
-The number of values in this dataset corresponds to the number in dataset `value`.
-The key value in index no. $0$ of `key` belongs to the value in the dataset `value` at index no. $0$ and so on.
+The number of values in this data set corresponds to the number in data set `value`.
+The key value in index no. $0$ of `key` belongs to the value in the data set `value` at index no. $0$ and so on.

 **value**
 This data set contains the value about what was done in that step or what the result was.